How to Communicate with Millennials, Gen Xers, Boomers and Seniors

 You can reach this segment with the latest fundraising technologies.
 Find out what social media channels your repeat donors frequent and target your campaigns there.
 Video is huge for this generation.
 Consider adding or improving your video presence on your website to engage them; 91 percent of millennials review the website to find out more about your cause.

 Millennials prefer online methods of donating.
-They may use your online donation form, but they are also likely to donate through social networking, peer-to-peer and text-to-donate campaigns.
+They may use your online donation form, but they are also likely to donate through social networking, text-to-donate, peer-to-peer or crowdfunding campaigns.

 How to Communicate with Gen X

 Gen Xers were born between 1965 and 1979 and make up 20.4 percent of the American population.
 Fifty-nine percent of this generation gives money to charity.

 Gen X is the generation between the boomers and the millennials.
 Unlike boomers, they don’t respond to voice calls, and they aren’t quite as tied to their phones as millennials, although they are frequent texters.
 The best ways to connect with them are email, social media and text messages, and your media should definitely be mobile-friendly.

 Gen Xers want to know that they are having an impact, so your communications with them should focus on results.
 As a whole, they volunteer more time than any other generation, and because they like to fundraise on behalf of a cause, you might want to target them for peer-to-peer campaigns (crowdfunding).
 Crowdfunding is especially useful to connect donors with causes and show the specific impact of gifts.